LS102-summer2023/project-mishikakansal/writing/paper.md

 NLP is used in many ways across a variety of fields and industries.Translation, sentiment analysis, and speech recognition are a few examples.
 NLP techniques are utilized in speech recognition systems to translate spoken language into written text as well as in search engines to extract pertinent information from vast amounts of text.NLP is regarded as a challenging field in computer science since human language is rarely precise or plainly articulated.
 Knowing human language requires knowing not only the words but also the thoughts and connections that underlie them.
 In the following years, there could be a lot of advancement, especially in cybersecurity.

 Because there are more users, devices, and software in the modern company, along with a flood of private and sensitive data, cybersecurity is becoming more and more crucial.
 The issue is made worse by the increase in the number, level of skill, and number of cyberattackers.
 Cybersecurity is essential for defending against a range of online risks, such as cybercrime, cyberattacks, and cyberterrorism.
+People and businesses use it to prevent illegal access to data centers and other digital systems.

 #### Current State of the Art